akolinski/docs/_posts/2017-09-28-installing-nodejs-in-vm-centos.markdown

 ## Lets begin

-Firstly I used this to get an understanding and what I need to remove within the VM: [Completely removing nodejs npm].
+Firstly I used this to get an understanding and what I need to remove within the VM: <a href="https://hungred.com/how-to/completely-removing-nodejs-npm/" target="blank">Completely removing nodejs npm</a>

 ```
 cd /usr/local/lib/node_modules